fujihack/fujihack/README.md

 And remember...
 **If you break it, you get to keep both pieces.**

-Copyright 2021-2022 FujiHack by Cook Board Company LLC and contributors
+Copyright 2021-2022 FujiHack by Daniel C and contributors
 FujiHack is licenced under the GNU General Public License v3.0